gamma-opt/oip-notes/course/part1/lecture05.md

 We need to consider the costs associated with electricity production (let's say it depends on the plant and the quarter), costs for transmission from plants to cities or to the battery, costs for transmission from the battery to the cities, and costs for storing in the battery.
 We would like to minimize the total costs, while ensuring that each city's electricity demand is satisfied.

+Here are some example costs and demands for this problem.
 ```{code-cell}
 :tags: [remove-output]